 Defining User Interfaces at Run Time: Code Sample

 Let me move on to the example contained in the code sample.
-We have in the past encountered a very similar idea in the manufacturing sector, where a plant’s machine types need to be modelled and where new, upgraded machines and new processes are added on a fairly regular basis making it impossible to statically create user interfaces for each of them.
+We have in the past encountered a very similar idea in the manufacturing sector, where a plant’s machine types needed to be modelled and where new, upgraded machines and new processes are added on a fairly regular basis making it impossible to statically create user interfaces for each of them.

 Please note that the code sample is not from the production application – it is simply an example put together in a few hours.
 It is not thoroughly tested and even has some known issues.
 It was put together to show the core concepts under discussion.
 It also is using an in-memory data store to simplify distribution, but this can be swapped out for a real database if required.
 It uses the Habanero Enterprise Application Framework, but all the required DLL’s are contained in the zip.